minecraftforum/rules-archive/rules/servers/rules.markdown

 * Discussing of non-server related topics in a server topic is not allowed.
 An excessive amount of off topic posts can lead to a temporary or permanent lock of the server topic
 * Servers may be removed or banned at the staff's discretion
 * Servers are to be posted in the section that best fits what the server offers, a description of the sections can be found [here](#servers:server_types)
+* Do not start or feed drama or attacks on members and/or servers

 ### Looking For